alteryx/woodwork/docs/source/start.rst

     dt.types

-We can also select some of the columns based on the Logical Type
+Now that we have logical types we are happy with, we can select a subset of the columns based on the logical type.
+Let's select only the columns that have a logical type of ``WholeNumber`` or ``Double``:

 .. ipython:: python